Back to Blog

 The goal of Green Coding in 2026 is to reduce this energy consumption through:

-- Efficient UI Design: Leveraging dark modes and high-contrast themes can reduce the power consumption of modern OLED screens.
+3. Efficient UI Design: Dark modes and high-contrast themes reduce the power consumption of modern OLED screens.

 By making our code more efficient, we're not just improving performance; we're reducing the planetary cost of our software.